-3.2.2 Familywise Error Rate Control
+3.2.2 Familywise Error Rate Control.
 Each summary index consolidates several individual tests into a single test.
-However, we may wish to test for effects in several domains or across multiple experiments, resulting in multiple summary indices.
-In this research, there are nine summary indices per gender (three domains by three experiments).
-One option is to further reduce the number of tests by aggregating all summary indices together.
-However, because differential effects by domain may be of interest, there is substantial benefit to maintaining separation between the indices.
-For example, long-term outcomes may be of greater policy interest than short-term test score gains.
-Therefore, an alternative approach is to maintain the number of summary indices and adjust their p-values to reflect the multiple inference problem.
+But we may wish to test for effects in several domains or across multiple experiments, resulting in multiple summary indexes.
+In this research, there are nine summary indexes per gender (three domains by three experiments).
+One option is to further reduce the number of tests by aggregating all summary indexes together.
+But because differential effects by domain may be of interest, there is substantial benefit to maintaining separation between the indexes; for example, long-term outcomes may be of greater policy interest than short-term test score gains.
+An alternative approach is to maintain the number of summary indexes and adjust their p values to reflect the multiple-inference problem.

-The most common approach to adjusting p-values for multiple testing is to control Familywise Error Rate.
-Suppose a family of M hypotheses, $H_1, H_2, ..., H_M$, is tested, of which J are true ($J \leq M$).
+The most common approach to adjusting p values for multiple testing is to control the FWER.
+Suppose that a family of M hypotheses, $H_1, H_2, \ldots, H_M$ , is tested, of which J are true $(J \le M)$ .
 FWER is the probability that at least one of the J true hypotheses in the family is rejected.
 In this research, the family of tested hypotheses is the set of nine summary index tests performed for each gender.
-As more hypotheses are added to a family, the probability of rejecting at least one of them at a given α -level increases, and hence FWER increases.
-FWER control techniques adjust the p-values of each test upwards to reduce the probability of a false rejection.
+As more hypotheses are added to a family, the probability of rejecting at least one of them at a given $\alpha$ level increases, and thus FWER increases.
+FWER control techniques adjust the p values of each test upward to reduce the probability of a false rejection.

 A popular technique for controlling FWER is the Bonferroni correction.
-This technique multiplies each p-value by M, the number of tests performed.
+This technique multiplies each p value by M, the number of tests performed.
 Its advantage is simplicity, but it suffers from poor power.
 A more powerful technique that controls FWER is the free step-down resampling method (Westfall and Young 1993).
 This algorithm is more powerful than the Bonferroni correction (and other algorithms) for three reasons.
-First, the free step-down resampling method computes an exact probability rather than an upper bound (it is common, for example, for Bonferroni p-values to exceed 1).
+First, the free step-down resampling method computes an exact probability rather than an upper bound (e.g., it is common for Bonferroni p values to exceed 1).
 Second, when a hypothesis is rejected, the free step-down resampling method removes it from the family being tested, increasing the power of the remaining tests.
 Bonferroni does not.
 Finally, unlike Bonferroni, free step-down resampling incorporates dependence between outcomes.
 This can substantially increase power if outcomes are highly correlated.
-In an extreme case, if all outcomes are perfectly correlated, FWER adjusted p-values and the unadjusted p-values should be equal, and with the free step-down resampling method they will be.
+In an extreme case, if all outcomes are perfectly correlated, then FWER-adjusted p values and the unadjusted p values should be equal, and with the free step-down resampling method they will be.